Constantine I of Greece: Second exile and death

 He spent the last four months of his life in exile in Italy and died at 1:30 am on 11 January 1923 at Palermo, Sicily of heart failure.
 His wife, Sophie of Prussia, was never allowed back to Greece and was later interred beside her husband in the Russian Church in Florence.

 After his restoration on the Greek throne, George II organized the repatriation of the remains of members of his family who died in exile.
 An important religious ceremony that brought together, for six days in November 1936, all members of the royal family still alive.
 Constantine's body was buried at the royal burial ground at Tatoi Palace, where he remains.

 Marriage and issue

 As Crown Prince of Greece, Constantine married Princess Sophia of Prussia, a granddaughter of Queen Victoria and sister of Kaiser Wilhelm II, on 27 October 1889 in Athens.
 They had six children.
 All three of their sons ascended the Greek throne.
-Their eldest daughter Helen married Crown Prince Carol of Romania; their second daughter married the 4th Duke of Aosta; whilst their youngest child, Princess Katherine, married a British commoner.
+Their eldest daughter Helen married Crown Prince Carol of Romania; their second daughter married the 4th Duke of Aosta; while their youngest child, Princess Katherine, married a British commoner.